10 Important Panama Canal Facts Everyone Should Know

 2. Which was the first vessel to cross the Panama Canal?

-On the contrary, it takes just around 8 to 10 hours to cross the Panama Canal.
-Panama Canal not only saves money and time for owners and ship operators but in fact, it helps in saving huge amounts of CO2 emissions and thus helping the shipping industry to reduce its carbon footprint.
+On the contrary, crossing the Panama Canal takes around 8 to 10 hours.
+Panama Canal not only saves money and time for owners and ship operators but, in fact, also prevents enormous amounts of CO2 emissions, helping the shipping industry to reduce its carbon footprint.

 Panama Canal Facts Infographic: